Harrisburg Run

 Harrisburg Run is a 3.41 mi long first-order tributary to Foster Brook.
 This is the only stream of this name in the United States.

 Course

-Harrisburg Run rises in Harrisburg, New York in Cattaraugus County and then flows southwest in McKean County, Pennsylvania to meet Foster Brook about 0.5 mile west of Derrick City, Pennsylvania.
+Harrisburg Run rises in Harrisburg, a small hamlet in the southwest corner of the town of Allegany in Cattaraugus County, New York, and then flows southwest in McKean County, Pennsylvania to meet Foster Brook about 0.5 mile west of Derrick City, Pennsylvania.

 Watershed

 Harrisburg Run drains 4.02 sqmi of area, receives about 45.2 in/year of precipitation, and is about 92.47% forested.